 Economic Recovery Task Force ━ ESTABLISHED 4/2

 Starting April 2, the task force was established to work with the Mayor and City departments to develop a thoughtful, phased reopening of our economy.
-You can provide input to the task force here.
+Check out their latest presentation.

 GENERAL OPERATING GUIDANCE FOR OPEN BUSINESSES